BookOrder logo

 Do I need to read Discworld in order?

-No. Many Discworld books can be read as standalones, and several sub-series have excellent starting points.
+No. Many Discworld books can be read as standalones, and several sub-series have excellent starting points that do not require reading earlier books.

 What is the best first Discworld book?